Frequently Asked Questions

 Privacy & Data

-What data does Atlas store?
+What data does Voyager store?

 We store your account information (email, name), your saved trips and itineraries, and conversation history so you can pick up where you left off.
 We cache API responses briefly to improve performance but do not store raw travel search data long-term.